 This document defines new options for Broadcast and Multicast Service controller discovery in an IP network.
-Broadcast service is being developed for 3G wireless networks.
-Users of the service interact with a controller in the network to derive informations that are required to receive broadcast service.
-Dynamic Host Configuration Protocol can be used to configure the controller IPv4 addresses or fully qualified domain names in the user's devices.
+Broadcast and Multicast service over 3G wireless networks are being developed at the time of writing this document.
+Users of this service interact with a controller in the network to derive informations that are required to receive broadcast service.
+Dynamic Host Configuration Protocol can be used to configure the controller IPv6 addresses in the user's devices.
 This document defines the related options and option codes.